iamvinitk/CMPE-257-Sentiment_Analysis/paper.md

 Machine learning is a powerful tool for performing sentiment analysis on Twitter data.
 Machine learning algorithms can learn from examples and make predictions based on patterns in the data.
 In this paper, we investigate the use of machine learning approaches for sentiment analysis on Twitter data.
 We compare the performance of several popular machine learning algorithms, and evaluate their ability to accurately predict the sentiment of tweets.

 The Sentiment140 dataset is collected using Twitter Search API for one such study, and the tweets are labeled on the assumption that positive emoticons such as :) denote positive emotion and negative emoticons such as :( denote a negative emotion.
+[TODO: Add more details about the dataset]

 # Data Preprocessing